MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 !!! note
     `git push --set-upstream origin main`: This command pushes the `main` branch to the remote repository `origin`.
 The `--set-upstream` flag sets up the `main` branch to track the remote branch, meaning future pushes and pulls can be done without specifying the branch name and just writing `git push origin` when working on your local `main` branch.
 This long flag has a corresponding `-u` short flag.
-Back in your web browser, refresh your GitHub repository to see that the same commit you made locally has now been pushed to remote.
-You can use `git log` locally to see the commit ID and message which should match the ID of the most recent commit on GitHub.
-This is the result of pushing your changes to your remote repository.
+You can now refresh your GitHub repository in your browser to see that the same commit you made locally has now been pushed to remote.
+You can also use `git log` locally to see the commit ID and message which should match the ID of the most recent commit on GitHub.

+---

 ## Part 2: Setting up the Development Environment